Dollar diplomacy: Overview

 The US Government felt obligated, through dollar diplomacy, to uphold economic and political stability.
 Taft's dollar diplomacy not only allowed the United States to gain financially from countries but also restrained other foreign countries from reaping any sort of financial gain.
 Consequently, when the United States benefited from other countries, other world powers could not reap those same benefits.
 Overall the "dollar diplomacy" was to encourage and protect trade within Latin America and Asia.
 Taft maintained an activist approach to foreign policy.
 On one hand, he was the initiator of what became known as dollar diplomacy, in which the United States used its military might to promote American business interests abroad.
-Taft, defended his dollar diplomacy as an extension of the Monroe Doctrine.
+Taft defended his dollar diplomacy as an extension of the Monroe Doctrine.
 Taft was a major supporter of arbitration as the most viable method of settling international disputes.
 Quickly becoming a world power, America sought to further her influence abroad.
 President Taft realized that by instituting dollar diplomacy, he would harm the financial interests of other countries, thereby benefiting the United States greatly.

+Thomas A. Bailey, a professor of history at Stanford University has stated that dollar diplomacy was designed to make both people in foreign lands and the American investors prosper.

-In the Americas
+Americas

-The outgoing President Theodore Roosevelt laid the foundation for this approach in 1904 with his Roosevelt Corollary to the Monroe Doctrine (under which United States Marines were frequently sent to Central America) maintaining that if any nation in the Western Hemisphere appeared politically and financially unstable so as to be vulnerable to European control, the United States had the right and obligation to intervene.
-Taft continued and expanded the policy, starting in Central America, where he justified it as a means of protecting the Panama Canal.
+Outgoing President Theodore Roosevelt laid the foundation for this approach in 1904 with his Roosevelt Corollary to the Monroe Doctrine (under which United States Marines were frequently sent to Central America) maintaining that if any nation in the Western Hemisphere appeared politically and financially unstable enough to be vulnerable to European control, the United States had the right and obligation to intervene.
+Taft continued and expanded this policy, starting in Central America, where he justified it as a means to protect the Panama Canal.
 In March 1909, he attempted unsuccessfully to establish control over Honduras by buying up its debt to British bankers.

 Another dangerous new trouble spot was the revolution-riddled Caribbean—now largely dominated by U.S. interests.
 Hoping to head off trouble, Washington urged U.S. bankers to pump dollars into the financial vacuum in Honduras and Haiti to keep out foreign funds.
 The United States would not permit foreign nations to intervene, and consequently felt obligated to prevent economic and political instability.
 The State Department persuaded four U.S. banks to refinance Haiti's national debt, setting the stage for further intervention in the future.